MechanicalRock/mechanicalrock.github.io/_posts/2018-06-27-inception-pipelines-pt4.markdown

 * Everything is in one place so if your account is compromised then the blast radius is huge.
 * It would quickly become crowded and harder to manage resource name collisions.
-* Easy to make a mistake and accidentally delete production resources.
+* Easy to make a mistake and accidentally delete Production resources.
 * While it is possible to network segregate environments using VPC subnets, they are subjected to the Account Service Limit, and is also just plain harder to find stuff.

 #### Production / Non-Production

 ![cross account components]({{ site.url }}/img/inception-pipelines/part-4-prod-non-prod.png)

-This model separates out the production environment into its own AWS account.
+This model separates out the Production environment into its own AWS account.

 Pros:

-* If non-production is compromised, then production is still safe.
+* If Non-Production is compromised, then Production is still safe.
-* Still has the quick feedback cycle on change to non-production environments as where you build the code is also the same AWS account that you run in.
+* Still has the quick feedback cycle on change to Non-Production environments as where you build the code is also the same AWS account that you run in.
 * Using new AWS services is easier as you don't need to adjust permission in multiple AWS accounts.

 Cons:

-* When you deploy into Production, it is a different process (i.e. across account boundaries), so the chance for something to go wrong increases.
+* When you deploy into Production, it is a different process (i.e. cross account boundaries), so the chance for something to go wrong increases.
-* It can get noisy in the same way that 'All-in-one' does for the non-production environments.
+* It can get noisy in the same way that 'All-in-one' does for the Non-Production environments.
 * Getting the cross-account permissions can be challenging.

-#### Environments for Everyone
+#### Environments For Everyone

 ![cross account components]({{ site.url }}/img/inception-pipelines/part-4-environments-for-everyone.png)